A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Introduction

-\item Numerical simulations in MATLAB (Sections~\ref{sec:Validation}) evaluate the overall performance of the method in terms of the fulfillment of mission specifications and the effectiveness of including the novel initialization procedure to address the~\ac{STL} optimization.
-Furthermore, Gazebo simulations and field experiments (Section~\ref{sec:fieldExperiments}) in a mock-up setting showcase its validity and feasibility for real scenarios.
-Conclusions and related future extensions are discussed in Section~\ref{sec:conclusions}.
+\item Numerical simulations in MATLAB (Sections~\ref{sec:Validation}) assess the overall performance of the method in terms of mission specification fulfillment and the effectiveness of the novel initialization procedure for the~\ac{STL} optimization.
+Furthermore, Gazebo simulations and field experiments (Section~\ref{sec:fieldExperiments}) conducted in a mock-up setting demonstrate the validity and feasibility of the method for real scenarios.
+The Discussion section (Section~\ref{sec:discussion}) provides a critical analysis of the paper's findings, exploring their implications, limitations, and potential future extensions.
+Conclusions are discussed in Section~\ref{sec:conclusions}.

 \end{itemize}